CreativeLuchi/CreativeLuchi/README.md

 # Hi there, I'm Bolanle👩🏽‍🔬👩‍💻👋

-☄️ I am a researcher specializing in Protein Chemistry, Bioinformatics and Computational Biology with a focus on molecular biology, biotechnology, drug discovery, and genomics.
+☄️ I am a science researcher specializing in Protein Chemistry, Bioinformatics and Computational Biology with a focus on molecular biology, biotechnology, drug discovery, and genomics.
 My expertise includes sequence analysis, structural biology, molecular docking, and pharmacokinetic prediction, supported by strong skills in data processing, assembly, and downstream functional analysis.

 ![Screenshot 2025-06-12 at 22 52 11](https://github.com/user-attachments/assets/475d23c0-858d-41da-9d58-23e30eae2a93)